diespinoza/arduino-node-server/README.md

 - Convenient way to have Internet controlled RGB LED lights that you can control via a a web interface
 - Commercial and Industrial needs for displaying LED signs and controlling lighting based on data
+- REST API that is versatile.
+It can be used by any app or device capable of receiving JSON.

 ### Why this project?